INTELLECTUAL PROPERTY

 Deposit of the TFG / TFM (art.
 3.5)

-• The TFG / TFM will be deposited in UPCommons in open access.
-The authors may indicate (where applicable) a Creative Commons license stating the conditions of use they authorize for their work.
+• The TFG/TFM are deposited in UPCommons in open access.
+Authors may apply a Creative Commons license, with which they specify the conditions of use they authorize for their work.

-• Open access publication a UPCommons of the TFG / TFM does not imply an assignment of the exploitation rights of the TFG / TFM to the UPC.
+• Open access publication a UPCommons of the TFG/TFM does not imply any transfer of the exploitation rights of the TFG/TFM to the UPC.

 • Authors may object to the access, consultation and loan of the TFG / TFM when their rights to privacy, honor and / or image are violated, or when confidentiality obligations assumed by the TFG / TFM are violated. author, when documented, in accordance with section 3.1.5 of these regulations [...].